quchen/articles/monad_fail.md

 part of it.

 You can contact me as usual via IRC/Freenode as *quchen*, or by email to *dluposchainsky at the email service of Google*.
+This file will also be posted on the ghc-devs@ and libraries@ mailing lists, as well as on Reddit.

 The problem
 -----------

 Currently, the `<-` symbol is unconditionally desugared as follows: